This post may include affiliate links. Thank you for your support.

 These flavorful and festive charro beans are incredibly versatile and pair well with all your favorite Mexican dishes, along with plain proteins, such as grilled chicken and steak, or even barbeque pulled pork!

-Chef serving suggestions: Try serving mexican pinto beans over cilantro rice for a quick meal, or alongside some Easy Mexican Coleslaw with Shrimp Mexican Ceviche, Epic Carnitas, or Baja Chicken Tacos for a hearty and delicious meal the entire family will love!
+Chef serving suggestions: Try serving mexican pinto beans over cilantro rice for a quick meal, or alongside some Easy Mexican Coleslaw with Mexican Ceviche with Shrimp or Ceviche with Fish, Epic Carnitas, or Baja Chicken Tacos for a hearty and delicious meal the entire family will love!

 • Guacamole: Serve Mexican charro with your favorite creamy guacamole!
 But don’t forget plenty of chips for scooping up the beans and the guac’!